corda/corda-runtime-os/wiki/Member-Onboarding-(Dynamic-Networks).md

 Note it is possible to use a certificate in addition to the session initiation key pair (see [Session-Certificates](../wiki/Session-Certificates)).

+### Ledger key
+You can use the following commands to assign an HSM for ledger keys and generate a ledger key pair.

+**Note**: a ledger key is needed when registering a regular member, but it's not needed when registering a notary member.

 <details>
 <summary>Bash</summary>